ZMXSSC/DishDialog/README.md

 [![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)
 [![Bootstrap](https://img.shields.io/badge/bootstrap-%238511FA.svg?style=for-the-badge&logo=bootstrap&logoColor=white)](https://react-bootstrap.netlify.app/)

-A full-stack web application built with MongoDB, Express.js, React, and Node.js (MERN) to allow people around the world to share their recipe!
+A vibrant global culinary community, powered by a full-stack web application.
+Share, discover, and celebrate the love for cooking with people from all corners of the world!

+This project is built with MongoDB, Express.js, React, and Node.js (MERN stack), bringing to life a platform where you can share your recipes.
+You can also discover recipes from other users, and like them if you find them interesting.

 ## Prerequisites